Rock Radio Scrapbook

 2 - Rosko resigns on the air at WOR-FM.
 (1967)

-2 - Robert W. Morgan does last show at KHJ before leaving for WIND Chicago (he returned in 1972 before leaving again.)
+2 - Robert W. Morgan does last show at KHJ before leaving for WIND Chicago - he returned in 1972 before leaving again.
 (1970)

-3 - The station now known as Oldies 104 (WHTT-FM Buffalo, N.Y.) signs on as WWOL-FM.
+3 - The station later known as Oldies 104 (WHTT-FM Buffalo, New York) signs on as WWOL-FM.

 3 - Dick Biondi does first show on WCFL.
 (1967)